michalke-it/nats-operator/README.md

 nats-admin-user-example-nats-bound-token   Opaque        1         43m
 nats-user-example-nats-bound-token         Opaque        1         43m
 ```

-Please note that `NatsServiceRole` must be created in the same namespace as
-`NatsCluster` is running, but `bound-token` will be created for `ServiceAccount`
-resources that can be placed in various namespaces.

 An example of mounting the secret in a `Pod` can be found below: